Dhruv3872/to-do-app-2/README.md

 ## Changes introduced in this commit:

-- Created `ProtectedRoutes` component to protect `/dashboard` route from being accessed by
-  unauthenticated users.
-- Made changes in the `App` component to implement protected routing functionality.
+- Implmented log out functionality in the app for logged in users.